benfff85/ramsey-mw/README.md

 docker push benferenchak/ramsey-mw:develop
 ```

-Start a container using the image
+Start a container using the image by either directly creating one as follows:
 ```bash
 docker run --restart=always \
   --name=ramsey-mw \